The best turntables can transform your favorite music, unlocking details and rich sound you may never have fully appreciated before.

 Read our full Pro-Ject Debut Carbon review

 There’s a lot of debate over whether the Rega Planar 1 or the Pro-Ject Debut Carbon is the best entry-level hi-fi turntable.
-It’s a close match and there is not a clear winner: each one provides an excellent starting place for an audiophile on a budget.
+It’s a close match and although we've tested both, we don't think there's a clear winner, each one provides an excellent starting place for an audiophile on a budget.

 While the Rega may lack the fancy carbon tone arm of the Pro-Ject, the Planar 1 still sounds excellent and is well damped thanks to its phenolic resin platter.
 And for newbies the Rega Planar 1 is still easy to setup, though you’ll have to provide your own phono preamp.